linuxdeepin/deepin-manual/manual-assets/professional/dde-printer/en_US/index.md

 ## Overview

-Printer Manager is an easy-to-use tool that manages several printers at a time with a simple interface providing users with great convenience to add printers and install drivers quickly.
+Printer Manager is an easy-to-use CUPS-based tool that manages several printers at a time with a simple interface providing users with great convenience to add printers and install drivers quickly.

 ![0|homepage](jpg/homepage.png)